-GHR includes free wifi, laundry facilities, and 24/7 security.
-For more information about the amenities in the accommodation, please visit their website.
+This location includes free wifi, laundry self-services at cost, and 24/7 security.
+For more information about the amenities in the accomidation, please visit their website.

 WHAT IF I AM ILL?

 We really hope you don't get ill while you're in Dublin, but if you feel unwell at any time during your semester please follow the steps below: